keybittech/wizapp/README.md

 The WizApp CLI offers a variety of magical delights to help you manage your TypeScript projects:

-- `guided-edit`: Edits a specific file, creates a new git branch + pull request, updates pr on subsequent calls to same file
+- `use-ai`: General purpose function to generate a request for any application prompt [Demo](https://youtu.be/TbeQcZsg_eM)
-- `create-api`: Creates a Typescript type with an api definition and functionality
+- `guided-edit`: Edits a specific file, creates a new git branch + pull request, updates pr on subsequent calls to same file [Demo](https://youtu.be/2gbj2QHwYEs)
-- `create-component`: Creates a new TypeScript react component
+- `create-component`: Creates a new TypeScript react component [Demo](https://youtu.be/1eBD2-X9tTE)
-- `use-ai`: General purpose function to generate a request for any IPrompts prompt
+- `create-api`: (Awayto extension) Creates a Typescript type with an api definition and functionality (Temperamental)

 ```
 npx @keybittech/wizapp [command] [options]